callanalexander/powerfulowl/README.md

 * Run DAS in GUI mode (see https://janclemenslab.org/das/quickstart.html) in the 'Predict' menu load either provided adult or chick .h5 models

 * In the 'Select Folder' direct to the data which you wish to run the models on.
-For annotation file format select csv.
+For annotation file format select 'csv'.

 * Ignore the settings under event detection.
 For the segment detection threshold we reccomend 0.90 as a starting point.